When do I require thyroid surgery?

-You will be given general anesthesia to make you fall asleep and minimize pain.
+You will be given general anaesthesia to make you fall asleep and minimise pain.
 Thyroid surgery is then performed via a 4-6cm incision in the front of the neck.
-The incision is placed over the skin fold to minimize the scar.
+Incision is placed over the skin fold to minimize the scar.
 The thyroid gland is then carefully dissected out and removed.
 The surgeon should take care to identify and preserve adjacent structures like the parathyroid glands (maintain calcium levels in the blood) and the recurrent laryngeal nerves (voice nerves).

 What are the risks associated with thyroid surgery?

 Thyroid surgery is generally a safe surgery with minimal complication rates.
 Risk of complications also depends on the surgeons skill and experience.
 Some complications which may occur are bleeding (1 to 2%), infection (rare), hoarseness of voice (1 to 3%), low calcium levels.

 What will my scar look like after surgery?

 Slight bruising or swelling may be seen surrounding the scar immediately after surgery.
 The scar will then turn pink and harden over the next few weeks as the incision heals.
 The scar is at its thickest at 3 to 4 weeks, and gradually becomes smaller and less visible over the next 3 months.
 Complete healing may take up to 6 to 8 months.
 Try to avoid any undue strain on your neck for at least 2 weeks following surgery.

 The surgeon will make the incision along a natural skin crease and also make the incision as small as possible in order to camouflage the scar.